 It is basically an approach in which many computers work on a single problem.
 Julia can easily be deployed on this model.

-Julia is an open source language due to which it possible for the programmers to have customized results.
-Many programmers have made changes into this language up to a good extent to get the best possible outcomes.
-Actually, open source approach makes it more flexible and with custom experiments, users are unable to explore it in a better way.
+Julia is an open-source language due to which it possible for the programmers to have customized results.
+Many programmers have made changes to this language up to a good extent to get the best possible outcomes.
+Actually, the open-source approach makes it more flexible and with custom experiments, users are unable to explore it in a better way.

 Julia has its own package manager and the same contributes a lot to this.
 All the packets and similar concepts can be managed reliably with them.